 - Flu-like Symptoms

 - Cravings for Opiates

 Withdrawal from cocaine without medical supervision can be dangerous.
 Symptoms can last for several weeks.
 Symptoms can include:

-These symptoms can be scary!
 Many will read this list and think “I can’t go through with it!”
+Although these symptoms can seem frightening, they can be managed and overcome.
 The good news is that with proper medical supervision in the proper treatment facility, many of these symptoms never surface.
 The emotional and psychological challenges that come with quitting drugs is difficult enough.
-There is no need to add to the trauma by endangering your life and detoxing alone.
+There is no need to add to the trauma by endangering your life by detoxing alone.
 With treatment at a residential inpatient treatment facility, the transition from the depths of addiction to freedom can be much easier and far more effective in the long run.

 VRC is a life saver!
 I have been to other treatment centers before and none of them had anywhere near the level of care given to clients here.
 Program is well run.
 All the staff are very friendly, professional and sincere in their care for everyone coming through.
 If you follow the simple instructions given here, you are well on your way to getting your life back on track.

 I can’t stress enough how thankful I am for VRC and how much I recommend it!

 Inpatient Medical Drug Detoxification